antlapit/near-api-kotlin/README.md

 **Dependencies**

 * [Ktor] for making HTTP calls
+  * Note that Ktor logging configuration is a part of public API of this library
 * [Jackson] for serializing/deserializing requests and models
 * [Kotest] and [JUnit] for testing
 * [`Komputing Sha256`] and [`Tweetnacl Java port`] for end-to-end transaction testing